mukesh-mike/Password-protect-a-folder/README.md

 # Password_protected_folder
-Password protect a folder in all versions of Windows
+Password protect a folder on all running versions of windows.
+Steps:
+1. Download